pulp/pulpcore/docs/glossary.rst

         A file that belongs to a :term:`content unit<content>`.

     :class:`~pulpcore.app.models.Content`
+    content unit
-        The smallest unit of data that can be added and removed from :term:`repositories<repository>`.
+        Content are the smallest units of data that can be added and removed from :term:`repositories<repository>`.
 When singular, "content unit" should be used.
 Content units can have multiple :term:`artifacts<artifact>`.
 Each content unit has a :term:`type` (like .rpm or .deb) which that is defined by a :term:`plugin`.